maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ## Libraries

-Use Step [Initialization](###initialization) so that the Jupita Agent Web SDK is available within the scope of the project
+Use Step [Initialization](###initialization) so that the Jupita Agent Web SDK is available within the scope of the project.

 ## Classes